lpke/better-vision/README.md

 # BetterVision

-BetterVision is a a Chrome extension that aims to make the IOVision experience a little more user friendly.
+BetterVision is a Chrome extension that aims to make the IOVision experience a little more user friendly.

 ## Objectives